luxrck/GamepadSelection/README.md

 [![Build](https://img.shields.io/github/workflow/status/luxrck/GamepadTweaks/Build?style=for-the-badge)](https://github.com/luxrck/GamepadTweaks/blob/master/.github/workflows/build.yml)

-❗: This plugin is under heavy development now and may contains many potential bugs, so use at your own risk.

 ##### Gamepad Selection
 Using `y/b/a/x` and Dpad `up/right/down/left` buttons to directly select party member no.1 ~ no.8 when casting monitored **single-target** actions.